tobyhodges/fair-research-software/learners/reference.md

 [7.]
 [The FAIR Cookbook][fair-cookbook], online recipes for life scientists that help make and keep data FAIR

 [8.]
-[10 easy things to make your research software FAIR][10-easy-fair-things], poster
+[Top 10 FAIR Data & Software Things][top-10-fair-things-per-domain] - brief guides for different disciplines that can be used by the research community to understand how they can make their research (data and software) more FAIR

 [9.]
+[10 easy things to make your research software FAIR][10-easy-fair-things], poster, part of [Top 10 FAIR Data & Software Things][top-10-fair-things-per-domain]

+[10.]
 [Five recommendations for FAIR software][5-fair-software-recommendations], by the Netherlands eScience Center and DANS

 ## Glossary